ZeroToOne1/GameOfLife/README.md

 3. When the current cell is in a living state, when there are two or three living cells around it, the cell remains intact.
 4. When the current cell is in a living state, when there are more than three living cells around it, the cell becomes in a dead state (simulating an excessive number of life).

-<p>The initial cell structure can be defined as seeds, and when all seed cells are processed according to the above rules, the first generation cell diagram can be obtained.
-Continuing to process the current cell diagram according to the rules can result in the next generation of cell diagrams, repeating the process.</p>
+The initial cell structure can be defined as seeds, and when all seed cells are processed according to the above rules, the first generation cell diagram can be obtained.
+Continuing to process the current cell diagram according to the rules can result in the next generation of cell diagrams, repeating the process.

-<p>The above survival laws can of course be arbitrarily modified to create different 'life games'.</p>
+The above survival laws can of course be arbitrarily modified to create different 'life games'.

 ## display